bhagathreddy123/backbonefirstapp/README.md

  in order to get some content to display on our web page.
 That's what we'll be doing in this movie inside of flowerApp.js.
 Now, in the last movie, we created a collection view called app.allFlowersView.

 It had a custom addFlower method that triggered most of the activity I outlined a few moments ago.
 It was a really, really powerful part of the collection view.
 All it needs to get going is some model data.

+add, remove, change and on methods

+most backbone events are used for listening for changes, that occur inside a web app.
+And, those changes usually need to be stored as data somewhere